YSahloul/linear-beads/README.md

 This project uses lb for issue tracking.
 Run `lb onboard` and follow the instructions.
 ```

-Your agent will run `lb onboard`, which outputs everything it needs to set up AGENTS.md and start using `lb`.
+Your agent will run `lb onboard`, which outputs everything it needs to set up AGENTS.md and start tracking work.

 ## License